List of sovereign states and dependent territories in Eurasia

 This is a list of sovereign states and dependent territories in Eurasia, along with other areas of special political status.

-Eurasia is a continent comprising the traditional continents of Europe and Asia.
-It is divided from Africa by the Isthmus of Suez.
-Some states such as Malta are traditionally part of Eurasia, however they lie on the African tectonic plate.
-It is separated from Australasia somewhere in the Malay Archipelago, and is usually considered as including Indonesia and Timor-Leste (East Timor).
+Eurasia is a large geographical region comprising the continents of Asia and Europe.
+It is divided from Africa by the Suez Canal.
+It is separated from Oceania somewhere in Wallacea, and is usually considered to be including Indonesia and Timor-Leste (East Timor).

+Malta is traditionally a part of Eurasia.
+However, the island country lies on the African Plate.
+It is geologically associated with the continent of Africa.

-Some areas are associated with Eurasian states, being part of them or dependent upon them, but are not physically in it.
-Examples are the Danish territory of Greenland, the French overseas areas, the Spanish cities of Ceuta and Melilla, and most of the British overseas territories.
+Some areas are associated with Eurasian states, being parts of them or dependent upon them, but are not physically in it.
+Examples are the Danish autonomous territory of Greenland, the French overseas territories, the Spanish autonomous cities of Ceuta and Melilla, and most of the British Overseas Territories.

 Sovereign states

-United Nations Member States
+United Nations member states

-The following is a list of internationally recognised sovereign states that are members of the United Nations.
+The following is a list of internationally recognised sovereign states that are member states of the United Nations.